YuchenWang2015/YuchenWang2015.github.io/content/authors/admin/_index.md

 # Highlight the author in author lists? (true/false)
 highlight_name: true
 ---
 I published several pieces of my writing in the Children's Literature Journal as a teenager.
 Therefore, my dream was always to be a writer.
-However, I accidentally chose chemistry as my undergraduate major, and became my stochastic fluctuating in the world of science since then.
-Currently, I am a fifth year PhD candidate in theoretical and computational chemistry at K-State.
+However, I accidentally chose chemistry as my undergraduate major, and begen my stochastic fluctuating in the world of science since then. <br> Currently, I am a fifth year PhD candidate in theoretical and computational chemistry divison at K-State.
 In my spare time, I like reading literatures from all over the world🌍, Yoga (Pilates 🧘‍♀️), learning violin 🎻, watching Ghibli movies with friends, and playing Mario Kart.

 {style="text-align: justify;"}